 But while Clinton defeated Bush, he inherited the Iraq problem from his predecessor, who had chosen not to remove Saddam Hussein in order to keep his U.N. coalition together.
 Clinton was faced for eight years with patrolling the no-fly-zones established over the north and south of Iraq to protect the Kurdish and Shiite populations.

 Clinton passed the Iraq problem off to George W. Bush, who in the aftermath of the attacks of Sept.
 11 went to war in 2003 – this time without U.N. authorization.
 Bush and his “coalition of the willing” removed Saddam Hussein, leaving the United States as an occupying power.
 And while Barack Obama promised – a promise on which, for a fleeting moment, he seemed to deliver – a U.S. withdrawal from the country, he was forced to go back in militarily with the rise of the Islamic State, handing off the Iraq problem to his successor to manage.

 Thus the promise of the Gulf War – the U.S. dominant like no other since ancient Rome, confident that it could rule the world on behalf of freedom and democracy – gave way over time to doubt and confusion.
 In the post-Cold War world, the U.S. military was largely called upon to handle internal conflicts – in Somalia, Bosnia, Kosovo, Afghanistan, Libya and, throughout it all, Iraq – and the results have proved deeply dissatisfying.

 In 1991, George H.W.
 Bush declared victory and celebrated with a parade.
 In 2011, there was no parade for Libya.
 There will be no parade for Afghanistan.
-And the United States looks unlikely to bring stability to Iraq and celebrate a clear-cut military victory.
+Stability in Iraq remains elusive – the US could not celebrate a clear-cut military victory there.